-- Theft Theft or attempted theft, only if committed by someone who has entered the building from the outside by forcible entry, is damage covered on an inventory and property insurance policy.
+- Theft Theft or attempted theft, only if committed by someone who has entered the building from the outside by forcible entry, is damage covered on an Inventory and commercial goods insurance policy.

 - Vandalism Vandalism, only if committed by someone who has entered the building from the outside through burglary.